jina-ai/jina/.github/2.0/cookbooks/Flow.md

     """
 ```

-Comparing to 1.x Client/Flow API, the three new arguments are:
+Compared to 1.x Client/Flow API, the three new arguments are:

 - `on`: the endpoint used for identifying the user-defined `request_type`, labeled by `@requests(on='/foo')` in
   the `Executor` class;